adelbibi/website2.0/content/post/ICLR22_reviewer/index.md

 <!-- ## Overview -->

-I have received a highlightef reviewer award at ICLR 2022 and received a free conference registration.
+I have received a highlighted reviewer award at ICLR 2022 and received a free conference registration.
 The award is granted to 8.7% of 6207.

 Read more on: https://iclr.cc/Conferences/2022/Reviewers